jarlehansen/javabin-kotlin/README.md

 ---

-## Hva brukes Kotlin til?
+## What is Kotlin used for?
- (undersølkelse fra 2018)
+ (from 2018)
-* 80% er Android utviklere
+* 80% is Android developers
-  * I 2017 ble Kotlin et offisielt språk for Android utvikling (https://techcrunch.com/2017/05/17/google-makes-kotlin-a-first-class-language-for-writing-android-apps/)
+  * In 2017 Kotlin was an official language for Android development (https://techcrunch.com/2017/05/17/google-makes-kotlin-a-first-class-language-for-writing-android-apps/)
 * 31% back-end
-  * Mange populære biblioteker/rammeverk lager egne Kotlin tilpassninger
-  * Spring støtte
-  * Jackson (JSON)
 (https://thenewstack.io/what-we-learned-about-kotlins-growth-this-year/)

 ---